jirau/simple-api/README.md

 ![image](./images/pick-a-template.png)
 1. Next, add a Toolchain Name *(e.g. simple-api)*.
 Keep all the other options as is.
 ![image](./images/toolchain-config1.png)
 1. Next, provide an existing IBM Cloud API key or create a new key [(link on instructions)](https://cloud.ibm.com/docs/account?topic=account-userapikey).
-You can also, create a new key in this screen.
+You can also, create a new key in this screen, by clicking the **| New+ |** button.
 ![image](./images/toolchain-config2.png)
 1. Next, select a valid container registry-region (location doesn't have to match the cluster location)
 ![image](./images/toolchain-config3.png)